dckms/system-architecture/_sources/emacsway/it/sdlc/models/agile/analysis/requirements/documenting.rst.txt

 ..

-    📝 "Views and Beyond and Agile agree emphatically on the following point: **If information isn’t needed, don’t spend the resources to document it**.
+    📝 "Views and Beyond and Agile agree emphatically on the following point: **If information isn't needed, don't spend the resources to document it**.
     All documentation should have an intended use and audience in mind, and be produced in a way that serves both.

-    One of our fundamental principles of technical documentation is “Write for the reader.”
+    One of our fundamental principles of technical documentation is "Write for the reader."
 That means understanding who will read the documentation and how they will use it.
     **If there is no audience, there is no need to produce the documentation.**
     This principle is so important in Agile methods that it has been given its own name: YAGNI.
-    YAGNI means “you ain’t gonna need it,” and it refers to the idea that you should only implement or document something when you actually have the need for it.
+    YAGNI means "you ain't gonna need it," and it refers to the idea that you should only implement or document something when you actually have the need for it.
     Do not spend time attempting to anticipate all possible needs."

     -- "Software Architecture in Practice" 3d edition by Len Bass, Paul Clements, Rick Kazman